dawidchyrzynski/arduino-home-assistant/docsrc/source/documents/getting-started/examples.rst

      - A simple door lock that's controlled by the Home Assistant.
    * - :example:`Number <number/number.ino>`
      - Adding an interactive numeric slider in the Home Assistant panel.
+   * - :example:`Scene <scene/scene.ino>`
+     - Adding a custom scene in the Home Assistant panel.
    * - :example:`Select <select/select.ino>`
      - A dropdown selector that's displayed in the Home Assistant panel.
    * - :example:`Sensor <sensor/sensor.ino>`